So…what book do I read next?

 The best part of all is that you’ll hardly realize you’re learning!
 As you explore with these two fun-loving pups, you’ll experience wonder and amazement through their eyes…and if you’re imagination is really good, you just might be able to taste the yummy local meals they enjoy, too!

-So far, Bella and Harry have explored places like Paris, London, Cairo, Athens, Vancouver, Machu Picchu, and Istanbul along with many more.
+So far, Bella and Harry have explored places like Paris, Berlin, London, Cairo, Athens, Vancouver, Machu Picchu, and Istanbul along with many more.
 And their traveling isn’t done!
 Author Lisa Manzione is still creating and writing about incredible new adventures.

 By Stan and Jan Berenstain